S00085/cxp/1.context_and_motivation/README.md

 2. Empower the Service agents to delight the Customers by providing a real-time 360 degree view of customer they are serving with Intelligent decision support capability.

 ## Problem Brief
-In order to achieve its goal of improving the Customer experience and delighting its customers, Gamma airways senior management forumulated the below business vision.
+To achieve its goal of improving the Customer experience and delighting its customers, Gamma airways senior management formulated the below business vision.

 ![Business Vision](Customer_Mgmt_Platform_Arch_Katas-CMP_Business_Vision.svg)